Gapva/Gapva/README.md

 # hi
 while you're here you might wanna take a look at some of my repositories

-# check out nova, my new rhythm game
+# check out novastra, my new rhythm game
 play it on windows and linux [on itch](https://pyrama.itch.io/nova)

 <p align="left">